Yorkshire

 Manufacturer: Unk.

-arkendale A wooden-cased lead pump in the village of Arkendale, Yorkshire.
+arkendale A wooden-cased lead pump in the village of Arkendale, North Yorks.
 The spout surround carries the initials "JHN" and the date 1901, and a plaque is inscribed as follows:

 ARKENDALE VILLAGE PUMP